-“It brings financial struggles and doesn’t always bring out the best in people,” says John A. Benemerito at Benemerito Attorneys at Law.
+“It brings financial struggles and doesn’t always bring out the best in people,” says John A. Benemerito at Benemerito Attorneys at Law in New York City.
 “My advice is: Never go into business with anyone you want to speak to all the time.”

-After being in business with his father for 15 years, he knows some of these difficulties firsthand.
+After being in business with his father for 15 years, Benemerito knows some of the difficulties firsthand.
 “The relationship turned into a partner relationship, sometimes an employer-employee relationship; so, speaking from experience, it really changes things,” he says.

 That’s key: You go into business because of the relationship, but the family business will change the relationship.
-“Whether the business fails or succeeds, the relationship you currently have with the person is unlikely to ever be the same,” says Shahrina Ankhi-Krol, of Ankhi-Krol Law.
+“Whether the business fails or succeeds, the relationship you currently have with the person is unlikely to ever be the same,” says Shahrina Ankhi-Krol, of Ankhi-Krol Law in NYC.

 Among the questions: